 I had been up Mt Kintoki and Mt Yagura before.
 Back then, I hadn’t known that a bus went up to the park near the pass between the two mountains.
-Studying my hiking map, I saw that I could ride it there and then walk down to a train station at the bottom of the valley.
+Studying my hiking map, I saw that I could ride this bus there and then walk down to a train station at the bottom of the valley.
 I was mostly interested in trying out a new bus line and getting some good views, even though I wouldn’t summit any mountains; I would also get to ride the Daiyuzan railway line to get there, a railway I had only taken twice before.
 Since this hike was on the short side, I could leave later in the day and have a soba lunch beforehand.
-The weather forecast was supposed to be sunny and cloudy – not a bad thing on a warm spring day.
+The weather forecast predicted it would be sunny day with some clouds – not a bad thing on a warm spring day.

 Hiking between Hakone and Tanzawa